pacs-course/pacs-examples/Examples/src/LinearAlgebra/README.md

 * `Thomas` The Thomas algorithm for the solution of tridiagonal linear systems of equations.
 It's an algorithm with O(n) complexity

-*See also the README files in each folder.*
+*See also the README files in each folder.
+Note that in folders that are fork of third party software the README file explaining the example for the course is called README_PACS.md*